June 10, 2013

 FLC members are enjoying the merchandise available in the FLC Lounge.
 To see and purchase some of the items, please go to www.gopsusports.com

 The Football Letterman's Club lounge has been well received by our former football lettermen and guests who have visited the 6,000 sq. ft. facility.
 It has quickly become a popular gathering place for former players and their families before, during and after the games.
-A pregame buffet is offered at a reasonable cost.
-FLC members must contact Kelly Thomas on the Monday prior to home games to make reservations for the buffet.
+A halftime buffet is offered at a reasonable cost.
 For those members who prefer not to eat the buffet, a complimentary snack service is always provided and water/sodas are sold at a reasonable price.
 The greatest benefit to having the lounge has been the opportunity it provides for former lettermen to connect with one another.
 Younger lettermen interact with players from earlier generations and teammates get together with other teammates who they may not have seen since their playing days!